 From the Ayurvedic point of view, most depression is an imbalance of doshas.
 A dosha is a fundamental principle in the body that goes out of balance.
 If left untreated imbalanced doshas can lead to more serious problems.

 There are three doshas in the body.

 In depression, first the air principle (Vata dosha) and then the fire principle (Pitta dosha) get out of balance.
-In other words, the brain’s electro chemistry has an erratic overreaction to a stressful circumstance.
+In other words, the brain’s electrochemistry has an erratic overreaction to stressful circumstances.
 This triggers a loss of enzymatic activity in the metabolism.

 The body responds by trying to glue everything down, bringing about heaviness, darkness, and stagnation.
 The mind-body interprets this as a negative message of hopelessness and depression ensues.